Surgical Case Library

 Rare Syndromes & Systemic

-Mesenteric inflammatory venoocclusive disease is an uncommon cause of intestinal ischemia.
-Certain diseases, s...
+<p style="text-align: justify;">Mesenteric inflammatory venoocclusive disease is an uncommon cause of intestin...

 Mesenteric inflammatory veno-occlusive disease is an uncommon and underrecognized cause of intestinal ischemia, especially in patients with primary Sjögren's syndrome without concurrent systemic vasculitis.